aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 By default, we cache configuration retrieved from the Store for 5 seconds for performance and reliability reasons.

-You can override `cache_seconds` parameter when instantiating the store.
+You can override `max_age` parameter when instantiating the store.

 ```python hl_lines="7"
 from aws_lambda_powertools.utilities.feature_flags import FeatureFlags, AppConfigStore